-To file for the preliminary credential, the candidate must make a formal application for the credential to the Commission on Teacher Credentialing through Concordia's Credential Analyst.
-Candidates will be given application information at a seminar conducted during the Student Teaching semester.
+To file for the preliminary credential, the candidate must make a formal application for the credential to the Commission on Teacher Credentialing.
+This application process is completed through the School of Education Office.
+Candidates will be given the application packet at a seminar conducted during the Student Teaching semester.
 When all items are completed, you are ready to file.
-The following items are required to file for your preliminary credential and should be submitted to the Credential Analyst:
+The following items are required in order to file for your preliminary credential and should be submitted to the Credential Analyst:

-Credential Application Request Form - will be included in the application packet.
-You must have an active, valid email address to file for your credential.
-Certificate of Clearance - This was completed during the enrollment process.
-The credential analyst will check to verify it is current and valid.
-Original Copy of RICA Passage (For Multiple Subject and Special Education Credential candidates).
-Forward score report email received from testing company.
-Basic skills requirement met.
-Subject matter verification.
-U.S. Constitution Requirement - Provide an official transcript or certificate verifying having completed a college-level course with a C or higher or examination on the U.S. Constitution.
+- □ Credential Application Request Form will be included in the application packet.
+You must have an active, valid email address to file for your credential. - □ Certificate of Clearance This was completed during the enrollment process.
+The credential analyst will check to verify it is current and valid. - Original Copy of RICA Passage (for Multiple Subject and Special Education Credential candidates) - Forward score report email received from testing company. - □ Basic skills requirement met. - □ Subject Matter Competency requirement met. - □ U.S. Constitution Requirement Provide an official transcript or certificate verifying having completed a college-level course with a C or higher or examination on the U.S. Constitution.
 You may have fulfilled this requirement in your undergraduate coursework.
-If you did not have a U. S. Constitution course, you may fulfill this requirement by taking a U.S. Constitution workshop culminating in the passage of an examination.
+If you did not have a U.S. Constitution course, you may fulfill this requirement by taking a U.S. Constitution workshop culminating in the passage of an examination.
 Completion of Advance Placement (AP) Government or AP US History with a score of 3 or higher, listed on an official college/university transcript, also fulfills this requirement.
-Local universities and colleges offer U.S. Constitution workshops.
-Level I Technology Requirement - Candidates fulfill this requirement by completing EDUC 200: The Teacher and Technology.
-Official University/College Transcripts - Original transcripts must be submitted for any courses taken after admittance into Concordia's Credential program.
-This also includes an official CUI transcript showing completion of the teacher credential program.
-CPR Certification (Infant, Child, and Adult) - Candidates must hold a current child, infant and adult CPR certificate from a "face-to-face," online, or hybrid course.
-Provide the original Verification of Completion card.
-CalTPA passage - Candidates must submit their passing scores to the Credential Analyst.
+Local universities and colleges offer U.S. Constitution workshops. - Level I Technology Requirement Candidates fulfill this requirement by completing EDUC 200: The Teacher and Technology. - □ Official University/College Transcripts Original transcripts must be submitted for any courses taken after admittance into Concordia's Credential program.
+This also includes an official CUI transcript showing completion of the teacher credential program. - CPR Certification (Infant, Child, and Adult) Candidates must hold a current child, infant and adult CPR certificate from a "face-to-face", online, or hybrid course.
+Provide the original Verification of Completion card. - □ CalTPA passage.
+Candidates must send their passing scores to the Credential Analyst.